 Industry collaboration

 For the industry to make progress on sustainability issues collaboration is key.
-We are therefore members of the UK Green Building Council, Better Buildings Partnership, National Park City Developer Forum and Wild West End.
-Our Sustainability & Social Impact Director is Chair of the Better Buildings Partnership and a member of the EPRA Sustainability Committee and our Sustainability Manager sits on the British Property Federation Sustainability Committee.
+We are therefore members of the UK Green Building Council, Better Buildings Partnership, and Wild West End.
+Our Sustainability & Social Impact Director is Chair of the Better Buildings Partnership and a member of the EPRA Sustainability Committee and sits on the British Property Federation Sustainability Committee.

 Through our membership of a number of business improvement districts and London First, we are also working with our communities to drive sustainability improvements across London.